Setting up Visual Studio11 Beta for Metro Application Creation

 In this way we have set Visual Studio 11 to create metro apps.
 In further post I will get deeper into all other aspects and areas to create Metro Applications for Windows 8.
 I hope this post was useful.
 Thanks for reading.

-5 responses to “Setting up Visual Studio11 Beta for Metro Application Creation”
+5 thoughts on “Setting up Visual Studio11 Beta for Metro Application Creation

 Leave a comment